saucelabs/sauce-docs/docs/api-testing/integrations/apifctl-cicd-integration.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Execute API tests and interact with Sauce Labs API Testing (either locally or in a pipeline) using our API Testing CLI tool, `apifctl`.
+Using the [`saucectl` CLI](/dev/cli/saucectl), you can execute API tests and interact with Sauce Labs API Testing.

-## Usage

-You'll need to run our Docker image as a container:<br/>`docker run --pull always quay.io/saucelabs/apifctl [COMMAND] [OPTIONS]`

 ## What You'll Need